-Aspose.Email for Java can create, manipulate or convert message formats such as MSG, EML & MHT from within Java applications.
+Aspose.Email for Java can create Outlook emails, parse emails or convert message formats such as MSG, EML, MBOX, PST, OST & MHT from within Java applications.
 The API can manipulate message contents, attachments, headers, and MAPI properties as well as the capability to send and receive emails via a number of popular protocols.
 It also provides the ability to manage message storage documents such as Personal Storage Files PST and Offline Storage Files OST.
-You can list, extract, add or remove messages from storage files as per your application specifications.
+You can list emails, extract emails, add or remove messages from storage files as per your application specifications.
+Java Email library allows to work with Outlook contacts file (VCF).

 Overview of API.